satyakonmsft/skype-docs/Skype/AppSDK/PlatformConsiderations.md

 #### Conditional methods

 Some of the operations or actions provided by the interfaces may not be available at all times.
-For these operations, we expose corresponding can<doSomeThing> methods.
+For these operations, we expose corresponding can&lt;doSomeThing&gt; methods.
 For example, the ChatService exposes a **canSendMessage(**) method that should be called before calling the **sendMessage()** method.

 These methods are Observable properties so that clients can listen for state changes, using the technique described previously.
 For example, the property ID for **canSendMessage()** is **ChatService.CAN_SEND_MESSAGE_PROPERTY_ID**.